wp-plugins/weaverx-theme-support/readme.txt

 While these shortcodes are optimized for the Weaver X theme, they will also work with full functionality for most WordPress themes, and can be used if you switch themes.

 Includes complete documentation help file.
+Instructions for using the shortcodes and widgets are in the help file.
+Use it for non-Weaver Xtreme themes.

 = Shortcodes included =